 Furthermore, Josiah removed from Jerusalem and other places in Judah all the people who practiced sorcery and those who asked the spirits of dead people to tell them what they should do.
-He also removed from Jerusalem and from idols and all the other idols and abom- weh said were evil, just like many of his inable things.
+He also removed from Jerusalem and from the other places in Judah all the household nah.
+Joahaz did many things that Yahidols and all the other idols and abom- weh said were evil, just like many of his inable things.
 He did those things in order to obey what had been written in the scroll that Hilkiah had found in the temple.
-25 Josiah was devoted to Yahweh with all that he felt and thought and with all his strength.
+Josiah was devoted to Yahweh with all that he felt and thought and with all his strength.
 There had never been in Judah or Israel a king like him.
 He obeyed all the laws of Moses.
 And there has never since then been a king like Josiah.